sph-mn/sph-sc/readme.md

 # possible enhancements and ideas
 * translate scheme comments. function and macro docstrings are translated as expected but scheme comments dont appear in c unless ``(sc-comment "comment string")`` is used
-* allow users to extend syntax like with [sescript](https://github.com/sph-mn/sescript)
+* allow users to add syntax like [sescript](https://github.com/sph-mn/sescript) does
-* "scx": an extension that supports hygienic macros and a scheme like module system. implement do-while as an example
+* sc-syntax-case and sc-syntax-rules: scheme code or pattern matching to create expansions. implement do-while as an example
+* "scx": an extension with a module system.
 * more syntax checks